2022-2023 Board of Directors

 Sue’s goal is to continue advocating for marginalized and racialized people and communities into her retirement, and feels that participation in the Board of Directors at CCHC will partially fulfil this commitment.

 Alex has a strong focus on community involvement, having served on the Board of two community associations and on a Union Executive.
-Prior to joining the Carlington CHC Board in 2018, he was a member of the former Strategic Planning, Advocacy & Quality Committee.
+Prior to joining the Carlington CHC Board, he was a member of the former Strategic Planning, Advocacy and Quality (SPAQ) Committee.
 He looks forward to continuing his work on the CCHC Board during this time of transition in Ontario’s healthcare system.

 Prior to being elected to the Board in September 2020, Stephanie spent a year as member of the former Quality Assurance Committee.
 She has worked for more than 15 years in health policy and social services and wants to use that experience and knowledge to contribute in her community.